theripper93/theripper-premium-hub/premium-changelogs/simple-quest.md

+## Version 2.1.1
+- Fixed notifications shown when they should not

 ## Version 2.1.0
 - Lore: Revealing lore now shows a notification
 - Lore: Unread lore now has a question mark icon